-Your realtor will either sit down with you in person to review your choices or, if it’s better for you, they may email you photos and information on some properties.
+Your realtor will either sit down with you in person to review your choices or, if it’s better for you, they may email you photos of homes for sale and information on some properties.
 You will narrow down the list and schedule a time to go view the homes.
 If you do not find “the” home on the first time out, your Realtor will probably have a good idea of what you are looking for and may preview some other properties for you prior to taking you back out to look at more homes.
 If you can find a Realtor that will provide you this service, it can save you a lot of time and frustration!

 Step 6: Make an Offer

 Once you find the perfect home…it’s time to make an offer.
 Your Realtor should review sales of comparable homes from the previous 6 months to help you determine a fair sales price for the home.